 4. Other Financial Services Professionals

-Other financial professionals — such as insurance agents and those who provide accounting services or tax-preparation services — sometimes also provide financial planning and investment management to broaden their scope of services.
+Other financial professionals, like insurance agents and those who provide accounting or tax-preparation services, sometimes also provide financial planning and investment management to broaden their scope of services.

 We’ll also compare human financial advisors to their fast-growing counterpart in the virtual world: the robo-advisor.